netotaku/netotaku.github.io/_posts/2015-05-26-is-squarespace-any-good.markdown

 categories: CMS Squarespace
 ---

 A few years back myself and [@spyou](http://twitter.com/spyou) found ourselves discussing the concept of a SaaS CMS over a smoke break ( something that neither of us do anymore ).
 He had a few ideas about how it would fit together.
-I obviously saw the benefits, but wasn't convinced, mainly from my own experience of the issues of sending content and configuration over REST, but also the compexity of developing a CMS from scratch in an era where so many solid solutions already existed and the sheer volume of feature expected of a CMS would make getting to MVP a lengthy struggle.
+I obviously saw the benefits, but wasn't convinced, mainly from my own experience of the issues of sending content and configuration over REST, but also the complexity of developing a CMS from scratch in an era where so many solid solutions already existed and the sheer volume of feature expected of a CMS would make getting to MVP a lengthy struggle.

 Spin forward a couple of years. @spyou moved on and created [digestive.io](http://digestive.io) as CookiesHQ's pet project and Squarespace starts to gain critical mass.